vickmuir/Backup/evault-bmr-plugin.md

 ### Can I use BMR for my Database Backups?

 Database backups must be made separately with the normal EVault backup methods.
 BMR doesn't replace the need for SQL or Oracle plug-ins.
-Though BMR uses the VSS technology to backup open files, we can't always guarantee that the backed-up files will be transaction consistent.
+Though BMR uses the VSS technology to backup open files, we can't always guarantee that the backed-up files are transaction consistent.
 Our recommendation for these types of specialized applications is that you create two backup jobs: one to back up OS and application binary files and another one for application data.
 There's a note to this effect at the end of the BMR user guide.

 ### What kind of restore jobs can I run with BMR?